uniquid/dev-in-a-box/README.md

 Open your browser at `http://localhost:8081/` and start using the [Orchestrator's Dashboard](https://github.com/uniquid/orchestrator)

 ### Blockchain
 The system is currently using our Blockchain network infrastructure.
 It will be likely embedded in the box in future releases.
 You may want to watch bitcoin transactions representing the contracts between nodes at our bitcoin network infrastructure  [bc-insight](http://52.167.211.151:3001/insight)

 Manage System
 -------------
 In `quickstart` folder you'll find `uniquid` bash script, use it to manage Uniquid services, images and containers A few commands are available in `uniquid` script, as shown in usage help
 ```
-./uniquid
 Usage: ./uniquid {clean|purge|build|log|start|stop|kill}

 Script for managing Uniquid dev-in-a-box
+start <LOCAL_IP>: starts Uniquid system, LOCAL_IP argument is the IP of the local machine that is visible by the orchestrator app
 purge: kills and removes all Uniquid's containers, images and networks
-clean {imprinter|registry}: cleanup of Uniquid service's state: Note:service should be up and running
+clean {imprinter|registry}: cleanup of Uniquid service's state
 build: builds Uniquid's images
-start: starts Uniquid system
 stop: stops Uniquid system
 kill: kills Uniquid system
 log: logs from Uniquid system